Frequently Asked Questions

 Who has and how do I get library privileges?

-Anyone with a GOCard may use the Dahlgren Memorial Library.
+Anyone with a Net ID and GOCard may use the Dahlgren Memorial Library.
+You can access the online library with your Georgetown Net ID.
 MedStar employees, without a GOCard, may also use the Dahlgren Memorial Library during visitor hours, Monday – Friday.

 You will have to set up library borrowing privileges directly with the library; the Office of Faculty and Academic Affairs cannot do that for you.
 The first time you go to the library, present your GOCard at the circulation desk, and library staff will set up your library account.
 For information on accessing online library services, please consult the library homepage.